Israel united: a kingdom at last

 Since these centres mostly catered to worshippers of the agricultural gods, it meant that there was a very real power shift – from the local sanctuaries to a centralized priesthood in Jerusalem.

 The reforms affected the way that Passover was celebrated.
-Previously it had been a family celebration with the lamb killed at the local sanctuary.
+Previously it had been a family celebration with the lamb killed at the local sanctuary – see the story that Nathan told David.
 Now sacrifice was carried out in the Temple in Jerusalem, and no longer performed at the local altar.

-Josiah was killed at the fortress of Megiddo, fighting the Egyptian pharaoh Necho II.
+Josiah went down fighting.
+He was killed at the fortress of Megiddo, fighting the Egyptian pharaoh Necho II.